Meyyun/web102_prework/README.md

 The following **optional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!

+### New Search Functionality
+- **Real-time Search**: Users can now search for games as they type in the search bar.
+- **Clear Button**: A clear button allows users to reset the search and display all games again.
+- **Case-insensitive Search**: The search works regardless of capitalization.
+- **No Results Message**: If no games match the search, a helpful message is displayed.

+### Welcome Section Redesign
+- **Improved Styling**: The welcome section now features a modern gradient background, centered text, and enhanced typography.
+- **Responsive Design**: The layout adjusts beautifully across different screen sizes.

 ## Video Walkthrough